Launch Vehicle Facts

 A launch vehicle is what most of us think of as a "rocket."
 It provides the velocity needed by a spacecraft to escape Earth's gravity and set it on its course for Mars.

-InSight Launches on an Atlas V-401InSight will launch from Vandenberg Air Force Base on California's Pacific coast aboard a two-stage Atlas V-401 launch vehicle.
+InSight Launched on an Atlas V-401InSight launched from Vandenberg Air Force Base on California's Pacific coast aboard a two-stage Atlas V-401 launch vehicle.

 This is one of the biggest rockets available for interplanetary flight.
 The rocket stands 188 feet (57.3 meters) tall, or about as tall as a 19-story building.
 Fully stacked, with the spacecraft, the Atlas V-401 weights about 730,000 pounds (333,000 kilograms).
 That's about 14 big rigs, fully loaded with cargo!